 00 D 00 H 00 M 00 S

-Aalberts distributed 1.11 euros per share in the form of a dividend on July 3, 2023.
+Aalberts provided its investors with 1.11 euros in dividends on July 3, 2023.

 Aalberts N.V., is listed in The Netherlands, Germany, Austria and the United Kingdom, paying dividends continuously and uninterrupted since 2018, reaching a yield of almost 2.70%.